How to use allocation policies to provision devices across IoT hubs

 On the Manage enrollments page:

-To create a new enrollment, select either + Add enrollment group or + Add individual enrollment at the top of the page.
+To create a new enrollment, select either the Enrollment groups or Individual enrollments tab, and then select Add enrollment group or Add individual enrollment.

 To update an existing enrollment, select it from the list under either the Enrollment Groups or Individual Enrollments tab.

-On the Add Enrollment page (on create) or the Enrollment details page (on update), you can select the allocation policy you want applied to the enrollment and select the IoT hubs that should be used:
+On the Add Enrollment page (on create) or the Enrollment details page (on update), select the IoT hubs tab.
+On this tab, you can select the allocation policy you want applied to the enrollment and select the IoT hubs that should be used:

-Select the IoT hubs that devices can be assigned to.
-If you've selected the Static configuration allocation policy, you'll be limited to selecting a single linked IoT hub.
+Select the IoT hubs that devices can be assigned to from the drop-down list.
+If you select the Static configuration allocation policy, you'll be limited to selecting a single linked IoT hub.
 For all other allocation policies, all the linked IoT hubs will be selected by default, but you can modify this selection using the drop-down.
 To have the enrollment automatically use linked IoT hubs as they're added to (or deleted from) the DPS instance, unselect all IoT hubs.

 Optionally, you can select the Link a new IoT hub button to link a new IoT hub to the DPS instance and make it available in the list of IoT hubs that can be selected.
 For details about linking an IoT hub, see Link an IoT Hub.